Essays← vista completa

 The authors originally submitted this article in Spanish and subsequently translated it into English.
 The Journal has not copyedited this version.

-The authors have completed the ICMJE Conflict of Interest disclosure form and declare that they have not received funding for the published article; have no financial relationships with organizations that may have an interest in the published article in the last three years; and have no other relationships or activities that could influence the published article.
-Forms can be requested by contacting the responsible author or the editorial management of the Journal.
+The authors have completed the ICMJE Conflict of Interest declaration form, and declare that they have not received funding for the report; have no financial relationships with organizations that might have an interest in the published article in the last three years; and have no other relationships or activities that could influence the published article.
+Forms can be requested by contacting the author responsible or the editorial management of the Journal.

 The authors state that there were no external sources of funding.